DeppMeng/deppmeng.github.io/_pages/about.md

   <link rel="stylesheet" href="../assets/css/style.css">
 </head>

+Depu Meng is a Machine Learning Engineer at DiDi Autonomous Driving, focusing research and development on simulation for autonomous driving.
-Depu Meng is a Post-Doctoral Reseach Fellow at the University of Michigan, working with [Dr. Henry X. Liu](https://traffic.engin.umich.edu/).
+He was a Post-Doctoral Reseach Fellow at the University of Michigan, working with [Dr. Henry X. Liu](https://traffic.engin.umich.edu/).
 He received the Ph.
 D. degree in the Department of Automation, University of Science and Technology of China.
 His Ph.
 D. advisors are [Dr. Baining Guo](https://www.microsoft.com/en-us/research/people/bainguo/) and [Prof. Houqiang Li](http://staff.ustc.edu.cn/~lihq/en/), he was also advised by [Dr. Jingdong Wang](https://jingdongwang2017.github.io/) previously.
 He interned at Microsoft Research Asia during 2017-2018, and 2019-2021.
 He also interned at Meituan during 2021-2022.
 He was a visiting scholar at the University of Michigan during 2022-2023.
 Here is my [CV](../files/CV.pdf).

-His research interests include *traffic safety research, 2D/3D object detection, motion prediction*, etc. He has great passion in  transportation research and computer vision.
+His research interests include *simulation, scene understanding, traffic safety research, 2D/3D object detection, motion prediction*, etc. He has great passion in autonomous driving research and computer vision.

 [<span style="color:rgb(64,69,72)">Education</span>](#education)
 ======